mxii/test-application/README.md

  This is a hack from my end to make sure the graph doesn't get called if the particular variable is not null.

- I need to get this working not just for facebook login, but also Google login too.
+ I need to get this working not just for facebook login, but also Google login and email and password

 So having the auth subscribe in both locations I don't think is a clean approach.